Cover

 Students choose additional courses within one of three specialization areas:

-• Communication studies (interpersonal and organizational communications)
+• Strategic Communication and Marketing

 Experience gained through participation in student media, communication student organizations, and internships provide an essential component to the curriculum.